camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/getting-started/deploy-a-process.md

 ## Deploy the worklfow

-Next, we'll deploy our workflow model via the CLI.
-We'll deploy the workflow model we created in the previous section.
+Next, we'll deploy our process model via the CLI.
+We'll deploy the process model we created in the previous section.

 **Linux**